-Winnie Harlow Appears To Go Fully Nude In Barely There Bikini As She Strikes A Sensual Snap On A Boat
+Winnie Harlow Appears To Go Fully Nude In Barely-There Bikini As She Strikes A Sensual Snap On A Boat

 Winnie Harlow has been enjoying a summer full of travel and adventures as she makes her Instagram followers jealous by posting photos from her trips.
 Recently spending a few days in Jamaica, the Sports Illustrated: Swimsuit model continues to post snaps from the tropical destination.

 Over the weekend, the model took to the photo-sharing site to share a sensual snap of herself posing on a boat with the turquoise ocean waters stretching out behind her.
-She wears a tiny gold bikini that barely covers her busty chest and leaves little to the imagination.
-As she poses with her hands resting in front of her and her backside pushed out, viewers can’t see much of the bottom half of the bikini, but get an unobstructed view of her flawless curves and sculpted figure.
+She wears a tiny gold bikini that barely covers her chest and leaves little to the imagination.
+As she poses with her hands resting in front of her and her backside pushed out, viewers can’t see much of the bottom half of the bikini but get an unobstructed view of her flawless curves and sculpted figure.

 The 25-year-old poses with her eyes closed and her head tilted up towards the sky while her long, dark tresses blow upwards in the wind.
 She accessorizes with several necklaces of different lengths.